I think you’ll agree with me that writing persuasive essays can sometimes be difficult, as you have to effectively convince your audience and readers!

 Once you have written your content completely, make sure that all supporting information and statements are arranged coherently and logically.

-Note that in writing persuasive essays, it is also good to concede to some arguments of opposing topics.
-However, make sure that these points you concede to are few and are written at the beginning of your persuasive essay and do not let these points undermine your own topic.
+Note that in writing persuasive or argumentative essays, it is also good to concede to some arguments of opposing topics.
+However, make sure that these points you concede to are few and are written at the beginning of your essay and do not let these points undermine your own topic.

-Step 5: Note: write your essay with persuasive purpose and a reasonable, convincing tone.
+Step 5: Note: write your essay with purpose and a reasonable, convincing tone.

-Make sure that the weight of your purpose and the intensity of your tone are clear as you write your persuasive essay.
+Make sure that the weight of your purpose and your tone are clear as you write your persuasive essay.

 Lastly!
 Do not forget that all your opinions, points and arguments MUST HAVE logical and clear connections to one another and to your topic and main idea.